Prescription Refill Policy

 - Narcotic pain medication and tranquilizers will not be refilled by phone.
 You must make an appointment.
 Please note that being seen does not guarantee that you will receive a prescription for narcotic pain medications.

 - Narcotic pain medications need to be requested via the patient portal 48 hours prior to when needed.
-Per Federal law, these now have to be written prescriptions and need to be picked up in the office.

 - Refills for hormones (birth control pills, estrogen) require a yearly exam (and mammogram for women over 40.)
 If you need a refill, please schedule an appointment.
 We will give one month of medication to try to meet your needs until you are able to be seen.